gwtjxyz/VulkanRenderEngine/Readme.md

-# Vulkan toy project
+# Vulkan rendering engine

 ---

+Rendering engine project using Vulkan 1.4, C++23, C++20 modules, and HLSL shaders.
+The goal of the project is to learn more about graphics programming, various render techniques, low-level graphics APIs, and their more modern features.

-A repository for me playing around with Vulkan (and Vulkan's C++ bindings, to be more specific) while making sense of CMake and C++ modules.
-Builds and runs on Windows and Mac (unfortunately couldn't get Vulkan's modules to work on Mac though), with Mac generally having some delays in terms of features - meaning sometimes something gets added to Windows's version that breaks Mac until fixed later on.
+Builds and runs on Windows and Mac, with Mac generally having some delays in terms of features - meaning sometimes something gets added to Windows's version that breaks Mac until fixed later on.
+Notably, Mac doesn't use standard library modules, because its stdlib has no support for them whatsoever.

 ## Currently implemented features